-Name of related parties Relationship Peter Luo Chairman, Chief Executive Officer and a principal shareholder of the Company Four senior management personnel Management and ordinary shareholders of the Company WuXi AppTec Co., Ltd. ("WuXi AppTec Group") A principal shareholder of the Group WuXi Biologics (Shanghai) Co., Ltd. Controlled by the ultimate controlling party of a principal shareholder of the Group F-28 b) The Group had the following related party balances at the end of the year:
+Name of related parties Relationship Peter Luo Chairman, Chief Executive Officer and a principal shareholder of the Company Certain senior management personnel Management and ordinary shareholders of the Company WuXi AppTec Co., Ltd. ("WuXi AppTec Group") A principal shareholder of the Company WuXi Biologics (Cayman) Inc. Controlled by the ultimate controlling party of a principal shareholder of the Company b) The Group had the following related party balances as of December 31, 2022 and 2023: